-The following unaudited pro forma statements of operations have been developed by applying pro forma adjustments to our audited statements of operations for the years ended December 31, 2013 and 2012 and audited financial statements of the LGI/GTIS Joint Ventures.
-The unaudited pro forma statements of operations for the year ended December 31, 2013 and 2012 give effect to the GTIS Acquisitions as if they had occurred on January 1, 2012.
+The following unaudited pro forma statements of operations have been developed by applying pro forma adjustments to our audited statements of operations for the year ended December 31, 2013 and audited financial statements of the LGI/GTIS Joint Ventures.
+The unaudited pro forma statements of operations for the year ended December 31, 2013 give effect to the GTIS Acquisitions as if they had occurred on January 1, 2012.